 For example, to create a volume mesh for a component, we would need a watertight surface geometry that can be made into a solid with an interior region.
 Usually, this is something we don’t need to worry about, because the imported geometric data contains the 3D solid object and the mesh is automatically created.

-Sometimes, however, due to the complexity of the design and/or repeated translations from one CAD format to another, data may be lost or become inaccurate, which can result in incomplete surfaces with gaps.
+However, due to the complexity of the design and/or repeated translations from one CAD format to another, data can sometimes be lost or inaccurate, which can result in incomplete surfaces with gaps.
 In this scenario, we would need to rely on either automatic repair during the import process or use the provided repair tools, which are described in further detail below.

 Using Different Representations of the Same Design

-Various types of analyses may also require widely different representations of the same design.
+Various types of analyses require widely different representations of the same design.

 Before starting a COMSOL Multiphysics model, it is important to determine the level of detail necessary to obtain desired results.
 A good understanding of the scope of the study and the involved physics greatly helps in determining the most efficient path to an analysis’ appropriate geometry.